zdu-strong/Technical_Backup_China/springboot/README.md

 Some experience in use, if you already know it, you can skip it.
 1. Before the new JPA entity, query all the required data and save the previous entity.
+2. Always get data from the database, never use getList of jpa entities, avoid memory overflow, data expiration, etc.
-2. Jinq does not support nested select statements(select * from (select * from user)).
+3. Jinq does not support nested select statements(select * from (select * from user)).
 This doesn't matter because it doesn't need to be used.
-3. Jinq does not support union and union all.
+4. Jinq does not support union and union all.
 It doesn't matter, we can add database association table for query.
-4. Jinq doest not support right join.
+5. Jinq doest not support right join.
 This does not matter, we can use left join.
-5. Jinq doest not support outer join.
+6. Jinq doest not support outer join.
 It doesn't matter, we can add database association table for query.

+## Notes - jpa - create entity

+    this.persist(userEntity);

+## Notes - jpa - update entity

+    this.merge(userEntity);

+## Notes - jpa - delete entity

+    this.remove(userEntity);

 ## Notes - jinq - getOnlyValue